-The Armitage Lecture is named to honour the immense contributions of Professor Peter Armitage CBE who was at the Unit from 1947 to 1961, and whose work is recognised throughout the world as achieving a successful balance between methodological rigour and applied commonsense, to which all statisticians aspire.
+The Armitage Lectures were established in 2003 by the BSU, to honour the immense contributions of Professor Peter Armitage CBE who was at the Unit from 1947 to 1961.
+Professor Armitage’s work is recognised throughout the world as achieving a successful balance between methodological rigour and applied common sense, to which all statisticians aspire.
 A series of lectures bearing his name could have been established almost anywhere.
-However, it is particularly apt that it has been established by BSU.
+However, it is particularly apt that it has been established by the BSU.
 It was in Cambridge in the 1940s that Peter started his academic career when he read for the Mathematics Tripos.
 He took his PhD at the London School of Hygiene and Tropical Medicine (LSHTM), and in 1947 he started work at the MRC Statistical Research Unit, the original name for BSU.

 Every year in late autumn an internationally established senior researcher is invited to spend a week in the Unit giving seminars and hosting informal discussions to give them an opportunity to learn about the work of the Unit and build collaborations.
 The Armitage Lecture is the centrepiece around which a full-day workshop is built.
 We are honoured that Professor Armitage has been a regular attendee at the annual lecture.

 Recent Armitage Lecturers include: Professor Nicholas Jewell (London School of Hygiene & Tropical Medicine), Professor Gianluca Baio (University College London), Professor Miguel Hernan (Harvard TH Chan School of Public Health), Professor Barbara Engelhardt (Princeton University, USA), and Professor William Rosenberger (George Mason University, USA).